|

 Summonses by Edict.

-By Virtue of two extracts of the minutes of the Honorable Court of
+BY Virtue of two extracts of the minutes of the Honorable Court of

 Justice, dated 31st December 1810.